 In today’s world, business is truly international.
 While English may retain the top-spot, knowing other important business languages can open doors to new markets, contacts and opportunities.
 Considering the number of native speakers, world economies and key industries, we’ve listed the ten most important languages for doing business overseas.
-Some may be obvious choices, but others may surprise you!
+Some may be obvious choices, but others may surprise you.

 2. Portuguese (Brazilian)

 With 166 million native speakers in countries including Russia, Ukraine and Belarus, Russian sits comfortably within the top ten most-spoken languages in the world by both absolute numbers and number of countries.
 Russia is one of the world’s leading producers of oil and natural gas as well as being a top exporter of metals.
-Couple this with the fact that only 5% of the Russian population speak English, and the importance of Russian as an international business language is clear!
+Couple this with the fact that only 5% of the Russian population speak English, and the importance of Russian as an international business language is clear.

 As an official language of Mexico, Paraguay, United States and Ecuador among others, Spanish’s share of the world’s population is second only to Mandarin.
 Mexico has a $1.3 trillion free market economy and is becoming increasingly oriented toward manufacturing, becoming North America’s second-largest export market.
 As the second most-spoken language in the United States, Spanish is also hugely important in the largest economy in the world.

 Japan is the third biggest economy in the world, leading the high technology market and home to some of the world’s largest corporations including Toyota and Honda.
 Considering Japan’s business links across the globe and the relatively low percentage of the population speaking English, learning Japanese could be an important step for international business interests.
+To learn more about doing business in Japan take a look at our webinar: Exploring business cultures and opportunities in Japan.

 Arabic was ranked third by Bloomberg in the most useful business languages, and it’s easy to see why.
 With 295 million native speakers, Arabic is the official language in 23 nations, including the United Arab Emirates, Qatar and Israel.
 United Arab Emirates comes in at number 38 of Forbes’ ‘Best Countries for Business’ for its high per capita income and sizable annual trade surplus.
-While Arabic is commonly considered most useful for the oil and gas industries in the Middle East, internet-based business are also huge in the region, making translation for these businesses crucial.
-Known for having the biggest export markets, the region’s consumer market continues to grow, making Arabic an increasingly-important language for international business.
+While Arabic is commonly considered most useful for the oil and gas industries in the Middle East, internet-based businesses are also huge in the region, making translation for these businesses crucial.
+Known for having the biggest export markets, the region’s consumer market continues to grow, making Arabic an increasingly important language for international business.

 Turkish may not be the first ‘business language’ that comes to mind, but with a largely free-market economy and rising automotive, construction and electronics industries, Turkey is becoming a dynamic economy for business.
 Due to aggressive privatisation in basic industry, transport, banking and communication, coupled with the emergence of middle-class entrepreneurs, Turkey’s economy is expanding with a GDP growth of 3.8%.